rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> pairFps = [Pairs.GetAtomPairFingerprintAsBitVect(x) for x in ms]

-Since these are standard bit vectors, the :api:`rdkit.DataStructs` module can be used for similarity:
+Since these are standard bit vectors, the :py:mod:`rdkit.DataStructs` module can be used for similarity:

 >>> from rdkit import DataStructs